Tipton

 Tipton is an industrial Black Country town in the metropolitan borough of Sandwell, in the county of the West Midlands, England.
-It had a population of 38,777 at the 2011 UK Census.
-It is located northwest of Birmingham and southeast of Wolverhampton.
-It is also contiguous with Darlaston, Dudley, Wednesbury and Bilston.
+It had a population of 38,777 at the 2011 UK census.
+It is located northwest of Birmingham and southeast of Wolverhampton, and is also contiguous with Darlaston, Dudley, Wednesbury and Bilston.

-Historically within Staffordshire and briefly Worcestershire.
-It is located between Wolverhampton and Birmingham.
 It incorporates the surrounding villages and suburbs of Tipton Green, Ocker Hill, Dudley Port, Horseley Heath and Great Bridge.

-Tipton was an urban district until 1938, when it became a municipal borough.
-Much of the Borough of Tipton was transferred into West Bromwich County Borough in 1966, but parts of the old borough were absorbed into an expanded Dudley borough and the newly created County Borough of Warley.
+Historically within Staffordshire and briefly Worcestershire, Tipton was an urban district until 1938, when it became a municipal borough.
+Much of the borough was transferred into West Bromwich County Borough in 1966, but parts of the old borough were absorbed into an expanded Dudley borough and the newly created County Borough of Warley.
 Along with the rest of West Bromwich and Warley, Tipton was moved into the Sandwell Metropolitan Borough in 1974.

-Etymology
+Toponymy

-Tipton gains its name from the Anglo-Saxon name 'Tibba' followed by 'tun', the Old English word for farm or settlement.
+Tipton gains its name from the Anglo-Saxon name Tibba followed by tun, the Old English word for farm or settlement.
 The town of Tipton was recorded as Tibintone in the Domesday Book of 1086, meaning Tibba's estate.
 The present spelling of Tipton derives from the 16th century.
+The town was nicknamed the 'town of a hundred tips', although its name is much older.